pnp/blog/content/post/improve-dataverse-search-autonumber-with-formula-columns/index.md

 ![Search without improvement](images/search-without-improvement.png)

-Now that Dataverse formula columns are generally available, we can get around this issue, by adding a new column with the formula:
+Now that [Dataverse formula columns are generally available](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/formula-columns?tabs=type-or-paste), we can get around this issue, by adding a new column with the formula:

 ``` excel
 Text(Int('Case Number'),"#")
 ```

-This formula converts the autonumber 00003606 to 3606.
+This formula converts the autonumber 00003606 to 3606 for our example.

 The column can then be added as a find column in the quick find view to include it in Dataverse Search.
 This will show the case in the inline suggestion.